-The cyfluthrin molecule allows for 4 different stereoisomers (isomers I - IV). β -cyfluthrin consists of the isomers II and IV, with traces of isomers I and III, while cyfluthrin (which was developed first; see separate opinion SCP/CYFLU/002 final) consists of roughly equal amounts of all 4 isomer pairs.
-Isomers I and III contribute little to the efficacy which is reflected in the generally lower application rates of β -cyfluthrin as compared to cyfluthrin.
-Else, intended uses as well as the data submitted are largely identical.
-The two active substances also have the same toxicological and ecotoxicological profiles, with (for most organisms) a 2-5 times higher acute toxicity of β -cyfluthrin.
+The cyfluthrin molecule allows for 4 different stereoisomers (isomers I - IV).
+It consists of roughly equal amounts of all 4 isomer pairs (while β -cyfluthrin consists of the isomers II and IV, with traces of isomers I and III; (see separate opinion SCP/ β -CYFLU/002-Final).
+Isomers I and III contribute little to the efficacy which is reflected in the generally higher application rates of cyfluthrin as compared to β -cyfluthrin.
+The two active substances also have the same toxicological and ecotoxicological profiles, with a 2-5 times higher acute toxicity of β -cyfluthrin (for most organisms).